 "US-ASCII" is really 7 bit and I need 8 bit.
 Am I missing something here or do I need another encoding?

+Welcome to the wonderful world of clueless user specifications. :roll: You have to make a design decision.
+Is it likely the user wants US-ASCII or an 8-bit format?
 By the way: UTF-8 "uses all bits of an octet, but has the quality of preserving the full US-ASCII range: US-ASCII characters are encoded in one octet having the normal US-ASCII value, and any octet with such a value can only stand for an US-ASCII character, and nothing else." (from the UTF-8 RFC).

 I'm not sure of the best way to handle my delete flag writes

 Have you considered converting 0x8000 into the equivalant short value, and reading and writing it that way?

 When reading in the field values, I'll have to loop through the chars and find the first null, everything before that will be my field value.

 Presumably stopping if you reach the end of a field length without finding a null. *** This all sounds pretty good.
 It sounds like you have made a few design decisions to get to what you have written.
 Have you documented them?
 Regards, Andrew

 Gentlemen, Thanks for your input.
 Yeah, my choices.txt is growing by leaps and bounds but I'm learning a lot in the process.

 I'm still a little stumped on the encoding though...
 I saw one individual claim to have gotten a 91% using the default encoding, Philippe M. is a proponent of "US-ASCII", and Andrew seems to imply that "UTF-8" is the way to fly.
 Hmmmm....